thebaldgeek/thebaldgeek.github.io/Iridium.md

 Note that it's important you set the bandwidth to 10Mhz just like the gr-iridium decoder will use.
 Note that the gain for the Lime is different from the Airspy.
 For the R2 you probably will be around the 17 gain value - but do keep reading!
 It helps if you set the display to FFT Hold so you can see the peaks of the Iridium data bursts.
 (This is actually a pretty important visual aid).
 Now for reading the spectrum.
 You should see the little bursts floating down.
 (Each of those 'rain drops' have frames of data in them).
 You might also see (hope not) some continuous carriers.
 It's important to know that Iridium does not have ANY continuous carriers, so any you have are in your area.
 You can see that I have about 3.
 Disconnecting the antenna removes 2 of them.
 So one is from the USB 3.0 setup on my SDR / PC.
 Those other 2 are RF interference in my area.
 I could try and track them down, but .... yeah...
-They matter as any bursts that occur on them can not be decoded.
+They matter as any bursts that occur on them can not be decoded and the Iridium decoder will be constantly trying to decode them - using CPU do so.
 So 1-3 of them should be ok, but if you have many, your station performance will suffer.
 The main key to look for is if you have any pulsing or bursting interference.
 I waited till a few Iridium Nextgen satellites passed over before taking the screenshot, those narrow bursts that come and go are fine, but anything that flutters all the time is bad.
 Very bad.
 Much much worse than a carrier as the gr-iridium decoder will spend endless CPU cycles trying to decode it and your station will suffer.
 So those you MUST find and fix.

 ## Gain setting.